-It must be stressed that when English classrooms or classes are mentioned in this article, I refer specifically to multilingual and multicultural classrooms or classes in which English is used as lingua franca, that is, as a co-constructed means of transcultural communication (Cogo, 2015; Lopriore & Grazzi, 2016; Seidlhofer, 2011).
+It should be noted that when English classrooms or classes are mentioned in this article, I refer specifically to multilingual and multicultural classrooms or classes in which English is used as lingua franca; that is, as a co-constructed means of transcultural communication (Cogo, 2015; Lopriore & Grazzi, 2016; Seidlhofer, 2011).

-I discuss TCPs and ELF as approaches to teaching English in multilingual and multicultural classrooms where the development of transcultural competence and language proficiency does not only aim to nurture students' language skills but also their competences to understand and engage with the cultural contexts in which the language is used (Byram, 1997, 2021; Kramsch, 1993).
+I discuss TCPs and ELF as approaches to English language pedagogy in multilingual and multicultural classrooms where the development of transcultural competence and language proficiency is not only limited to acquiring language skills but also involves understanding and engaging with the cultural contexts in which the language is used (Byram, 1997, 2021; Kramsch, 1993).

-TCPs and ELF are particularly relevant as they are constantly negotiated in such settings (Jenkins, 2015; Mauranen, 2018).
+TCPs and ELF are particularly relevant as they are constantly negotiated in multilingual and multicultural contexts (Jenkins, 2015; Mauranen, 2018).
 While the incorporation of transcultural practices in English classes is essential for enhancing meaningful interaction among students from different lingua-cultural backgrounds (Note 1), ELF highlights the fluidity and diversity of communicative practices in transcultural interactions (Hepp, 2015).
 Therefore, both are valuable approaches for students to co-construct, use, and shuttle between local, national, and global orientations toward language and culture (Baker, 2022; Seidlhofer, 2011).

-Finally, I include indications of the benefits and challenges of integrating TCPs in English language teaching and offer some suggestions to language teachers and practitioners on how to possibly bring them into class.
+Accordingly, I include indications of the benefits and challenges of integrating TCPs in English language teaching and offer empirical suggestions to language teachers and practitioners on how to possibly bring them into class.